krypu/azure-devops-extension-url-field/README.md

 # URL Field - a custom work item control
 ## Azure DevOps extension

+### Year 2023 notification
+Dear Users,
+Due to greatly reduced amount of free time since last year (a family of five!), I am unable to continue supporting this project at all.
+Please accept its current state as it is and feel free to fork it and publish your own version.
+Best regards,
+Krystian

 ### Usage

 This custom control allows you to add a clickable URL on your workitem form, that can optionally use another field as a variable in that URL.
 Depending on your needs, there are three different ways you can use this custom control extension: